Categorical absorptions of singularities and degenerations: Adherence and categorical absorption of singularities

-the embedding of the central fiber.
+Recall the definitions of smoothing and (thick) deformation absorption from Definitions~\ref{def:intro-smoothing} and~\ref{def:intro-deformation-absorption}, respectively.
+Given a smoothing~$f \colon \cX \to B$ of~$X$, we denote by~$\io \colon X \hookrightarrow \cX$ the embedding of the central fiber.
 Note that since~$X$ is a hypersurface in a smooth variety~$\cX$, it follows that~$X$ has (at worst) Gorenstein singularities.
 Furthermore, since~$X \subset \cX$ is a Cartier divisor with trivial normal bundle, for each~$F \in \Db(X)$ we have the standard distinguished triangle